 The resident engages with Monash students during their semester program in Prato from September to November, giving them the opportunity to learn from a current creative practitioner.
 The resident also shares their work with the general public.

-- provide opportunities for creative practitioners to sustain and deepen their practice and research, free from the distractions and duties of daily life
+- provide opportunities for creative practitioners to sustain and deepen their practice and research

 - offer and encourage engagement with institutions and industry in Prato